 At least 12 tourists died in the crash.
 Royal Caribbean has confirmed 27 cruise ship passengers were on the bus that suffered the accident, which were sailing on Serenade of the Seas and Celebrity Equinox.

 The crash occurred as the bus was on its way to the ruins at Chacchoben, about 110 miles south of Tulum.

 Royal Caribbean News

-- Royal Caribbean released a new Symphony of the Seas photo construction update.
+- Royal Caribbean shared new Symphony of the Seas construction photos.

 Royal Caribbean Blog Podcast